-If you've drunk any alcohol, the safest bet is not drive at all.
-But you can work out how many units are in your drinks with our alcohol unit calculator.
+If you've drunk any alcohol, the safest bet is to not drive at all.
+But you can work out how many units are in your drinks with our alcohol unit calculator below.

 What's the drink-drive limit?

 In England and Wales, the drink-drive alcohol limit for drivers is:

 - 80mg of alcohol per 100ml of blood

 - 107mg of alcohol per 100ml of urine

 - 35 micrograms of alcohol per 100ml of breath

 In Scotland, the drink-drive alcohol limit has been reduced to: